-If anything goes wrong, you can revert back to the "Automatic Proxy settings" in System Network Preferences using Automatic Proxy Configuration
+If anything goes wrong, you can revert to the "Automatic Proxy settings" in System Network Preferences using Automatic Proxy Configuration

-In order to run this in the local iOS Simulator while on your corporate wi-fi network, a local proxy manager is required.
+To run this in the local iOS Simulator while on your corporate wi-fi network, a local proxy manager is required.
 This local proxy application, named Charles

 , is what our iOS Dev Team uses.
-Meet Charles, get to know him.
+Meet Charles, and get to know him.
 He is your friend.

 System Preferences for your Mac (Apple Menu > System Preferences).

 - Go to Network.